nbogis/Front-End-Web-Development/P4/Cam profile min/pizza min/README.md

-### Webite Optimization
+# Webite Optimization

+### Project's description
-Different web optimiztion practices were applied to a heavily loaded website.
+Apply different web optimiztion practices to a heavily loaded website.

-### Project goal
+### Project's goal
-Improve loading speed from 60 fps to 90 fps
+Improve loading speed from 60 fps to 90 fps.

 ### Approach
 1. Using srcset attribute for responsive imaging